-At the moment, we support Airtable, Stripe, Close, Twilio, Shopify with more platforms on the way.
+At the moment, we support HubSpot, Salesforce, Airtable, Close, Stripe, and Zoho CRM with more platforms on the way.

 Most developers are up and querying their data in about 2 minutes.
 See our platform-specific guides to get a step-by-step walk-through: